ericPantarotto/nodeJS_completeGuide/_notes/notes.md

 **<span style='color:   #875c5c'>IMPORTANT:** we didn't have to assign any permission while running `node app.mjs` !

+To use node *promisified* version of `fs`, here's an interesting link depending if you want to use:
+- `require`
+- `ES6 import`

+**<span style='color: #ffe5c5'>Link:** [https://stackoverflow.com/questions/31978347/fs-writefile-in-a-promise-asynchronous-synchronous-stuff](https://stackoverflow.com/questions/31978347/fs-writefile-in-a-promise-asynchronous-synchronous-stuff)

 ## How Deno Features are organized

 - Deno Namespace APIs (built-in libraries, maintained by Core team) => no import needed (which differs from Node)